-Deploy a React app with create‑react‑app · Cloudflare Workers docs
+Deploy a React app with create‑react‑app

 Response is generated, with a matching MIME type in the

-Content-Type header of the response — for instance, if the path
+Content-Type header of the response.
+For example, if the path

 /workers.jpg is requested, a new response is returned with the header

-After fetching assets from Workers KV, the static site template will cache them in Cloudflare’s powerful CDN.
+, the static site template will cache them in Cloudflare’s CDN.
 When subsequent users request

 /index.html, Cloudflare’s CDN will transparently serve a cached version.

 In this tutorial, you built and published a static site to Workers.
-If you’d like to see the full source code for this application, visit the repo on GitHub.
+If you would like to see the full source code for this application, the final version of the codebase is available in a GitHub repository.